-Sometimes, you may need to see a medical specialist.
+Sometimes, you may need to see a medical or behavioral health specialist.
 You may need social services in the community.
 We make sure you get referrals to those services if you need them.

 We can also help with transportation to your health center or other services.